-To set the scene, we will look at the struggles facing first-time buyers.
-Even if using mortgage advisors or mortgage brokers, young people are finding it harder than ever to be property owners.
+To set the scene, we will look at first-time buyers’ struggles.
+Even if they use mortgage advisors or brokers, young people find it more challenging than ever to become property owners.

 In recent years, house prices have soared.
-This was already happening before the pandemic, but the stamp duty holiday offered during Covid meant that the property market took off.
-This has not stopped in our post-Covid world, and latest stats show that house prices jumped by 15.5% from July 2021 to July 2022.
+This happened before the pandemic, but the stamp duty holiday offered during COVID-19 meant the property market took off.
+This has not stopped in our post-Covid world, and the latest stats show that house prices jumped by 15.5% from July 2021 to July 2022.

-As a result, the ratio of earnings to house prices is becoming less favourable.
-First time buyers are paying approximately 6.5 times the average annual wage, which has increased significantly compared to a decade ago, where the multiple was just 5.25.
+As a result, the earnings ratio to house prices is becoming less favourable.
+First-time buyers are paying approximately 6.5 times the average annual wage, which has increased significantly compared to a decade ago, when the multiple was just 5.25.

-So house prices have been sky rocketing, whilst earnings have not kept up with the pace.
-The saving grace in the last decade has been the record low interest rates, meaning that at least the cost of borrowing has been relatively cheap.
+So, house prices have been skyrocketing, while earnings have not kept up with the pace.
+The saving grace in the last decade has been the record low-interest rates, meaning that at least the cost of borrowing has been relatively cheap.

-Oh no, enter the interest rate increases throughout 2022 (with more expected in 2023), and suddenly it is even expensive to borrow once first time buyers have managed to save a deposit.
+Oh no, enter the interest rate increases throughout 2022 (with more expected in 2023), and suddenly, it is even more expensive to borrow once first-time buyers have managed to save a deposit.
 This means that higher deposits are needed to reduce the value of the mortgage since repayments are so high.
-First-time buyers are good at saving though, right?
+First-time buyers are good at saving, though, right?

 What is the Help to Buy scheme?

-This Government backed help to buy scheme provides an equity loan to first time buyers.
+This government-backed help-to-buy scheme provides an equity loan to first-time buyers.
 It offers hope to those who have only saved a small deposit.
-The equity loan can be used on top of your deposit to reduce the size of mortgage required, and increase your chances of being accepted by a lender.
+The equity loan can be used on top of your deposit to reduce the size of the mortgage required and increase your chances of being accepted by a lender.

 Please note that the details in this article are relevant to the scheme in England, and different rules apply in Scotland and Wales.